mickgardner/mickgardner/README.md

 Hi, I'm Michael Gardner.
-I'm develop software as a hobby, while working in the IT industry in a Consulting firm as an Agile Project Manager (among other things).
+I'm develop software as a hobby.

 <!---
 mickgardner/mickgardner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.